-Report By: Sharon Wearing, Chief Officer, Finance and Resources Contact: Sharon Wearing Phone: 0141 287 8838 Glas sgow City Integration Joint Board Reserves Policy Purpose of Report: The purpose of this report is to present an updated ruipose of Report.
-Reserves Policy for IJB approval.
-D I 1/5 The LID control of the December 11 to December 12 t Background/Engage The IJB approved its Reserves Policy in December 2016.
+Report By: Margaret Hogg, Interim Chief Officer, Finance and Resources Contact: Margaret Hogg Phone: 0141 287 8258 Glasgow City Integration Joint Board Reserves Policy Purpose of Report: The purpose of this report is to present an updated Reserves Policy for IJB approval.
+Background/Engage The IJB approved its Reserves Policy in December 2016.
 This was the first year of inception of the IJB and the policy, at that time, was developed to reflect anticipated requirements based on experiences in local government.
 A review of the policy has been undertaken and a revised policy has been developed which specifically meets the needs of the IJB and reflects on experiences since 2016.
 Governance Route: The matters contained within this paper have been previously considered by the following group(s) as part of its development.
-HSCP Senior Management Team □ Council Corporate Management Team Health Board Corporate Management Team □ Council Committee Update requested by IJB □ Other Not Applicable ⊠ Recommendations: The Integration Joint Board is asked to: Necommendations. a) Note the contents of this report; and b) Approve the updated IJB Reserves Policy (Appendix
+HSCP Senior Management Team Council Corporate Management Team Health Board Corporate Management Team Decommondations Council Committee □ Update requested by IJB □ Other □ Not Applicable ⊠ Recommendations: The Integration Joint Board is asked to: a) Note the contents of this report; and b) Approve the updated IJB Reserves Policy (Appendix